bqtran/react-sidebar-v2/README.md

 }

 ```
-Note: `ReactLeafletSidebar` needs to be a child component of `MapContainer`, and position values follow the React-Leaflet's naming convention ('topleft' for Left, 'topright' for Right).
+Note: `ReactLeafletSidebar` needs to be a child component of `MapContainer` for React-Leaflet's contexts to work properly.
 ### MapLibre GL JS Example

 ```javascript